fiftythanks/restaurant/README.md

 # Restaurant Page Project
-An [assignment](https://www.theodinproject.com/lessons/node-path-javascript-restaurant-page) from The Odin Project.
+This site was made as an [assignment](https://www.theodinproject.com/lessons/node-path-javascript-restaurant-page) from The Odin Project.

+The design was copied from [GoDaddy](https://www.godaddy.com/en-uk/website-templates/restaurants-food).